About the TWJ Foundation

 Achievements

-The TWJ Foundation celebrated its 25th Anniversary in 1979 and its 40th Anniversary in 2014 by holding dinners in the Skinners’ Hall in the City of London, which were attended by many of the 180 previous TWJ Fellows who had received a major grant.
+The TWJ Foundation celebrated its 25th Anniversary in 1979 and its 40th Anniversary in 2014 by holding dinners in the Skinners’ Hall in the City of London which were attended by many of the 180 previous TWJ Fellows who had received a major grant.
+The 50th Anniversary in 2024 was celebrated with a dinner in the Apothecaries’ Hall, and the evening brought together TWJ Trustees, some of our Fellowship hosts, former Fellows, donors and TWJ family members.

 Trainees now recognise that to hold a TWJ Fellowship is an achievement to be proud of and that this privileged work experience in a major international academic department often leads to a future career in otology.